sav-che/TL-2/Authors/Fischer-Ooster, Carl (von) {std. Fisch.-Oost.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/item/103834#page/244/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/page/33259726) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Fischer-Ooster, Carl von {std.
 Fisch.-Oost.}|first entry]] for this author

 ### Author

 \* Fischer-Ooster, Carl (von) (1807-1875), Swiss botanist and paleontologist, born 27 Feb 1807 in Sacconex nr.
 Geneva, attended school in Hofwyl nr.
-Bern and studied in Geneva, later in Paris 1827, in Karlsruhe 1830 and also St. Petersburg, served as private secretary to Peter von Wittgenstein (1769-1843) in Lithuania, returned to Switzerland (Thun) 1842, moved to Bern 1852, died 24 Sep 1875. (*Fisch.-Oost.*).
+Bern and studied in Geneva, later in Paris 1827, in Karlsruhe 1830 and also St. Petersburg, served as private secretary to Peter von Wittgenstein (1769-1843) in Lithuania, returned to Switzerland (Thun) 1842, moved to Bern 1852, died 24 Sep 1875.
+**Abbreviated name**: *Fisch.-Oost.*

 #### Herbarium and types